Watch Appraisal Guide: Rolex, Patek Philippe, Antique & Vintage Watches

 What to expect from a professional watch appraisal report

-A well-prepared watch appraisal report should stand on its own as a defensible document.
+A well-prepared watch appraisal report should stand on its own.
 Here is what to look for.

 Detailed watch description: brand, reference number, serial number (if available), production year, case material and diameter, dial description, movement type and caliber, bracelet/strap type.